 Check out the below example of what a behavior journey can look like (note: this is a template example and not an accurate depiction of a sustainable fishing behavior journey).

 P.S.
-I’ve tentatively scheduled my next online course dates for September 3 to October 15, 2020.
+My next online course runs from September 30 through November 19, 2021.
 More info on what the course includes, and a link to get on the waiting list, is here.

 Creating a behavior journey not only provides a comprehensive picture of what you’re asking audiences to do, it also creates a great foundation for setting interim indicators of progress and impact.

 Before we get into indicators, it’s worth seeing if there are any quick wins that can be added or identified as part of the longer behavior change journey.